From Tokenizer Bias to Backbone Capability: A Controlled Study of LLMs for Time Series Forecasting: Experiments

 \subsubsection{Dataset and baselines.}

 Our pre-training data comes from the UTS dataset, an open-source, large-scale dataset published by \cite{liutimer}.
 This dataset includes 1G, 2G, 4G, and 12G versions, featuring high-quality time series data from various domains such as energy, IoT, nature, networks, and health.
-Each version contains challenging time series samples that help the model learn complex patterns and longer time dependencies.
+Each version contains challenging time series samples that help the model learn complex patterns of time dependencies.
 Our research primarily uses the 2G version, which comprises approximately 100 million training samples.
-This dataset will be used to train: the unbiased Encoder-Decoder of Model A, the Backbone of Model B, and the full parameters of Model C and other large model baselines.
+This dataset will be used to train: the unbiased Tokenizer-Detokenizer of Train-TD, the Backbone of Train-B, and the full parameters of Train-BTD and other large model baselines.
 We conduct zero-shot and few-shot experiments on seven real-world datasets for evaluation.
 These datasets are all multivariate time series from various fields, with their descriptions and statistics summarized in Appendix~\ref{sec:appendix_1}.

-In the zero-shot prediction experiments, in addition to our three pre-training models, we fully trained two open-source large time series models—Timer~\cite{liutimer} and Moirai~\cite{woo2024unified}—using the same pre-training data as baselines.
-Specifically, we selected the versions of Timer and Moirai with the smallest parameter counts for our experiments.
-Timer uses a Decoder-Only architecture, while Moirai employs an Encoder-Only architecture.
-We made minor adjustments to Moirai to adapt it for univariate datasets.
+In the zero-shot prediction experiments, in addition to our three pre-training models, we fully trained three open-source large time series models—Timer~\cite{liutimer}, Moirai~\cite{woo2024unified}, and Chronos~\cite{ansari2024chronos}—using the same pre-training data as baselines.
+Timer adopts a Decoder-Only architecture, Moirai utilizes an Encoder-Only architecture, and Chronos employs an Encoder-Decoder architecture.
+Minor modifications were made to Moirai to accommodate univariate datasets, ensuring compatibility with our experimental setup.
+To ensure a fair comparison, we select the smallest version of each model, configured with the same number of layers and hidden dimensions as GPT-2, resulting in comparable parameter counts across models.
 We also include Diagonal Initialized GPT (DI-GPT) as another baseline.
 DI-GPT initializes all weight matrices of the 12-layer Transformer to diagonal matrices and sets all biases to zero, then freezes the backbone parameters.
 DI-GPT essentially passes input data directly to the output with minimal nonlinear transformations, serving as a baseline without pre-trained knowledge.
-Only the encoder and decoder of DI-GPT were trained, ensuring that it has unbiased encoder and decoder components without any pre-training knowledge in the backbone.
+Only the Tokenizer-Detokenizer of DI-GPT is trained, ensuring that it has unbiased Tokenizer-Detokenizer components without any pre-training knowledge in the backbone.
 To fairly compare performance, the Mean Squared Error (MSE) and Mean Absolute Error (MAE) are adopted as evaluation metrics for all experiments.